Why Google Trends is one of the best keyword research & SEO tools

 A better approach

-Let’s flip the scenario.
-Imagine we’ve discovered the “next big thing,” like a new version of the keto diet that’s just starting to gain traction.
-By identifying it early, we can establish ourselves as an authority and ride the wave of its growing popularity all the way to the top.
+Flipping the scenario, imagine you've discovered the “next big thing,” like a new version of the keto diet that’s just starting to gain traction.
+By identifying it early, you establish yourself as an authority and ride the wave of its growing popularity all the way to the top.

 Sounds great, but does a “new keto” even exist?